Are Patents Intangible Assets: Everything You Need to Know

 Accounting laws state that businesses can only recognize acquired intangible assets, not internally generated assets except in rare cases.
 Despite the huge recognition value of Nike's "swoosh" logo, if it was internally developed, it has no fair market value and thus does not appear on the business's balance sheet.
 If the logo had been purchased from another business, the purchase price would be considered the fair market value and included on the balance sheet.

 On the other hand, a company that created a valuable patent after many years of costly research would be able to write off those costs on the balance sheet and consider expenses as incurred.
 Intangible assets may never be capitalized upon.
 If the same company purchased the patent from another company, the fair value of the patent, as defined by the purchase price, could be recognized on the balance sheet.
 For this reason, many businesses that have spent millions over the years to develop valuable brands have not been able to capitalize on any of the costs of doing so.
 As a result, the real value of their intangible assets is not captured on their balance sheets.

 If you need help with patent law, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.